 Acknowledgements.
-This work was supported by the European Research Council H2020 projects GASPARCON 552 (Grant No. 714621), FORCeS (Grant No. 821205), and EMME-CARE (Grant No. 856612), by the Cyprus 553 554 Government, by the Hungarian Research Development and Innovation Office (contract: Advanced 150835), by the Research Council of Finland with grant numbers 355330 and 360114, and by ACCC Flagship funded by the 555 556 Research Council of Finland grant number 337549.
-L.D. received funding from the Swiss National Science Foundation (Ambizione grant number 216181).
-We are grateful to all the people who have contributed to the 557 ambient measurements at measurement stations.
-The Finnish and Cypriot stations are part of the European research 558 559 infrastructure ACTRIS.
-We acknowledge ACTRIS CiGas - Centre for Reactive Trace Gases In Situ Measurements and CAIS-ECAC - Centre for Aerosol In Situ Measurements for providing operational support to the aerosol and 560 reactive trace gas instruments at the stations.
-We also thank Dr. James N. Smith for providing the GoAmazon2014/5 561 562 data for Manacapuru.
+This work was supported by the European Research Council, H2020 European Research 501 Council (GASPARCON (grant no. 714621), by the EMME-CARE project, which received funding from the 502 European Union's Horizon 2020 Research and Innovation Programme, under Grant Agreement No. 856612, by the 503 Hungarian Research, Development and Innovation Office (contract: Advanced 150835), and the Cyprus 504 Government and by the Research Council of Finland with grant numbers 355330 and by ACCC Flagship funded 505 by the Academy of Finland grant number 337549.
+L.D. received funding from the Swiss National Science 506 Foundation (Ambizione grant number 216181).
+We are grateful to all the people who have contributed to the 507 ambient measurements at measurement stations.
+The Finnish and Cypriot stations are part of the European research 508 infrastructure ACTRIS.
+We acknowledge ACTRIS CiGas - Centre for Reactive Trace Gases In Situ Measurements 509 and CAIS-ECAC - Centre for Aerosol In Situ Measurements for providing operational support to the aerosol and 510 511 reactive trace gas instruments at the stations.
+We also thank Dr. James N. Smith for providing the GoAmazon2014/5 512 data for Manacapuru.